Haide-He/Trace4J/docs/source/install.md

 ---

-## Environment Variables & PATH Setup
+## Environment Variables & Path Setup

-Once installed, you may need to set or export environment variables to use Trace4J smoothly:
+Once installed, you may need to set the following environment variables to use Trace4J smoothly:

 ```bash
 export PRECISE_IP=1